lbzfran/stdlib/README.md

 > be in a way that made more sense to me, which remains the most important
 > part of this project.
 Overall, I'm happy I finally finished this part.

+> This part is for the unicode conversions.
+I've never really dealt with
+> unicode in the way that I did with this section.
+It's fairly confusing
+> since there's a lot of bit operations involved but they are pretty straight-
+> forward and there's references available in wikipedia and such for the
+> specific masks.
+That said I also did use other implementations of the
+> conversions in order to get a working version, and overall I'm glad I'm
+> done with it.

+## OS

+memory.h

+> This section abstracts the platform-dependent memory allocation necessary,
+> effectively removing the need for malloc.
+I do leave malloc-compatible
+> implementations throughout the codebase as I see fit for portability, but
+> otherwise the memory management is done manually using this core.

+file.h

+> This was a bit difficult, and involved a lot of refactoring because I wasn't
+> sure about how to do certain things.
+I contemplated about using fopen and
+> file pointers but I wanted more experience in using the specific OS calls
+> like CreateFile and the open system call, so I decided on that instead.

+> Once I got the write and read files down, it was smooth sailing.

+shared.h

+> This was actually very easy, and I'm, glad it wasn't too difficult abstracting
+> the shared library away in the struct.
+I did use some void pointers to
+> allow for the abstraction of the data type from the different OS's (since
+> they handle them differently).